nrwl/nx/docs/shared/installation/troubleshoot-installation.md

 NX   Cannot find module '@nrwl/nx-linux-x64-gnu'
 ```

+There are two reasons why this could potentially happen:

+1. Running your install command with `--no-optional` (or the relative flag in yarn, pnpm, etc)
-This happens because the package-lock.json file was not correctly updated by npm, and missed optional dependencies used by Nx.
+2. The package-lock.json file was not correctly updated by npm, and missed optional dependencies used by Nx.
    You can read more about this [issue on the npm repository.](https://github.com/npm/cli/issues/4828)

 {% callout type="note" title="Updating Nx" %}
 When updating Nx that is already on 15.8, the package-lock.json should continue to be updated properly with all the proper optional dependencies.